 How to Build a Product Security Framework

-Managing all the risks outlined above requires significant effort, especially as product security teams navigate complex relationships with developers and try to balance security with the need for speed.
+Managing all the risks outlined above requires significant effort, especially as teams navigate complex relationships with developers and try to balance security with the need for speed.
 A product security framework can help, providing the structure and consistency needed to proactively manage security across the entire software lifecycle.

 To build an effective framework, organizations must focus on ownership, security integration, and continuous improvement.
 Here’s how organizations can put these elements into practice: